t-valette/missionSystem/README.md

 4. Configure your SQL credentials in server.lua
 5. Add missionSystem to AutoStartResources in citymp-server.yml
 6. Restart your server

-## Contribute
-You can use pull requests to help me to improve this script if you want.
-Don't be selfish and share your work ;)

 ## Credits Time
 NSA Server (fr server)